tfmalt/garage-door-opener-ble/README.md

 # Garage Opener

-An iOS Swift to arduino Bluetooth LE experiment.
+An iOS Swift and Arduino Bluetooth LE experiment.
 See project homepage at http://tfmalt.github.io/garage-door-opener-ble/

 This is a hobby experiment to learn swift and in the same go create a remote control for my garage door using an arduino uno.

-The remote works awesomely well and connects automatically to the app whenever they are in range of one another.
+The remote works awesomely well, and the app connects automatically to the Arduino controller whenever they are in range of one another.

 If you find it interesting or potentially useful, feel free to contribute or ask for features or functionality.

 ## iOS App
 <img style="border: 1px solid #aaa" width="240px" src="http://tfmalt.github.io/garage-door-opener-ble/images/ios_scanning.jpg">
 <img style="border: 1px solid #aaa" width="240px" src="http://tfmalt.github.io/garage-door-opener-ble/images/ios_settings.jpg">

 ### TODO
+* Refacture into separate capture device controller
+* Alert cleanly when camera access is denied
+* Ask for camera access when toggelig auto theme for the first time

+### DONE
+* Add activty indicator when scanning.
 * Stop and start capture device cleanly when:
 * Changing views from settings to main
 * entering or coming back from the background
 * Remember the last theme on startup.

-### DONE
-* Add activty indicator when scanning.
 * Implement dark theme for night time
 * Settings interface to toggle preferred theme
 * Test camera light detection algorithm to toggle theme automatically.